gta9pwifi-dev/qcom_clean_boot/README.md

 ## Qualcomm Splash Generation (`logo_gen_qcom.py`)

-This script creates a classic Qualcomm `splash.img`, embedding the standard Qualcomm "SPLASH!!" header and dimensions, optionally using RLE compression.
+This script creates a Qualcomm `splash.img`, embedding the standard Qualcomm "SPLASH!!" header and dimensions, optionally using RLE compression.

 ```bash
 python3 logo_gen_qcom.py my_logo.png # → splash.img
 ```

-**Note:** Samsung Snapdragon devices don't have a dedicated `logo` partition.
-Instead, they store splash images within `imagefv.elf`.
-This script works for the devices with logo/splash partitions (like OnePlus).
+**Note:** Samsung Snapdragon devices don't have a dedicated `logo` partition, they store splash images in `imagefv.elf`.
+This script works for the devices with logo/splash partitions (like OnePlus)

 ---